jonlpersson/ed-latimore/site/_posts/2020-08-31-ed-latimore-quotes-about-sobriety.md

 Your sobriety shouldn’t be defined by what you no longer do but by what you’re currently doing to make yourself healthier, stronger, and more confident.

-## Motivational quotes from "6 steps to quit drinking on your own"
+## Motivational quotes from “6 steps to quit drinking on your own”

 I admitted that I was an alcoholic, that I was scared, and that I needed to make a change.
 If I couldn’t first accept this, then there was no chance I would ever fix it.